 The Costa da Caparica beaches are approximately 11 miles from Lisbon by car.
 By car cross the April 25 bridge and head south, out of Lisbon.
-Take the first exit on left, and head straight to Costa da Caparica.
+Pass by the Cristo Rei statue, and take the first exit on left, and head straight to Costa da Caparica.
 The return trip to Lisbon has a €1.85 toll.

 Going from Lisbon to Costa da Caparica on Public Transport

 There are a few options.